 We know what a rudderless government looks like.
 It was 2010 to 2014.
 Nothing was achieved.
-That is a rudderless government.
+That was a rudderless government.
 You did not need sessional orders then probably, because what was the point?
 Nothing was happening across the state, so I can understand why there are concerns about people getting on with the job.
 The Leader of the Nationals did expose, though, the differences between the Nationals and the Liberals.
 I agree with the Leader of the Nationals here: we do not have to be overextreme about these matters and go straight to dictatorship when there is a change in sessional orders, as the Manager of Opposition Business did.
 The Manager of Opposition Business diminishes dictatorships.
-She takes away the meaning of the word when she talks about dictatorships in a place like this, so I was very thankful to the Leader of the Nationals for bringing her to back to task, for bringing it back to the place where we are - because there are people who are experiencing dictatorships today.
-Some of the members opposite - the previous Leader of the Opposition came from a place that was exactly that.
-So I hope that the Manager of Opposition Business can think about the language that she uses in this place and the importance of that language.
+She takes away the meaning of the word when she talks about dictatorships in a place like this, so I was very thankful to the Leader of the Nationals for bringing her back to task, for bringing it back to the place where we are, because there are people who are experiencing dictatorships today.
+The previous Leader of the Opposition came from a place that was exactly that.
+I hope that the Manager of Opposition Business can think about the language that she uses in this place and the importance of that language.

-The Leader of the Nationals, however, did say that maybe he disagreed with, whether it was the substance or not - he thought that there was bad legislation coming to this place, and that was the gambling legislation this week and the Fire Services Property Amendment (Emergency Services and Volunteers Fund) Bill 2025 that came this week.
-I would have thought that his time on PAEC and hearing the gambling and tobacco licensing discussions would have really led to him saying that actually these are really important pieces of legislation.
-Slowing down spin speeds for pokies venues - I would have thought these are the things that are really important to the communities that he represents.
-They are important to the community that I represent.
+The Leader of the Nationals, however, did say that, whether he disagreed with the substance or not, he thought there was bad legislation coming to this place, and that was the gambling legislation this week and the Fire Services Property Amendment (Emergency Services and Volunteers Fund) Bill 2025 that came this week.
+I would have thought that his time on PAEC and hearing the gambling and tobacco licensing discussions would have led to him saying that actually these are really important pieces of legislation.
+Slowing down spin speeds for pokies venues I would have thought is something that is really important to the communities that he represents.
+It is important to the community that I represent.
 Every member opposite had the opportunity to have a say on those bills.
 Some chose to fill their time; some chose to take no time.